We’ve Used Top 15 Sales Prospecting Tools β Find The Right One For You [Detailed Reviews]

 #15.
 Overloop

-Overloop is a browser extension sales prospecting tool that offers options for email finding and basic CRM on the one hand, and elementary LinkedIn and email campaign automation on the other.
+Overloop is a browser extension and an AI-powered sales prospecting platform that offers options for email finding and basic CRM on the one hand, and elementary LinkedIn and email campaign automation on the other.

-It has an average rating of 4 on Capterra.
+It has an average rating of 4 on Capterra based on a single review.

 Features: